 I have a tumble dryer in my bathroom and I use it quite often: it eliminates the need for hanging the clothes on the line, therefore it saves me some time.
-While it’s true that dryers usually consumes more energy than washing machines, drying your clothes has many benefits.
+While it’s true that dryers usually consume more energy than washing machines, drying your clothes has many benefits.

 Clothes can indeed spread germs.
 I usually wash my laundry at 80°F and I know that most germs stay alive at that temperature.
 However, the other day I just wondered if my dryer can make my clothes free from harmful bacteria.
 So I’ve done some research and read a ton of studies to get a reliable answer.
 In this article, I’ll share with you what I’ve found.

 A dryer can potentially kill the vast majority of germs if it gets hot enough.
 135°F is the minimum temperature at which a dryer can significantly reduce the number of bacteria and viruses on your clothes.
 However, much depends on the length of the drying cycle, the fabrics, and the species of bacteria (and virus).

 Let’s see the details: